-11 Protection of freedom of expression: religion
+5 11 Protection of freedom of expression: religion

-(1) This section applies for the purposes of sections 3(2) and 5(2).

-- (2) Behaviour or material is not to be taken to be threatening or abusive solely on the basis that it involves or includes- - (a) discussion or criticism of- - (i) religion, whether religions generally or a particular religion, - (ii) religious beliefs or practices, - (b) proselytising, or - (c) urging of persons to cease practising their religions.
+- (1) This section applies for the purposes of section 3(2). - (2) Behaviour or material is not to be taken to be threatening or abusive solely on the basis that it involves or includes- - (a) discussion or criticism of, or expressions of antipathy, dislike, ridicule or insult towards- - (i) religion, whether religions generally or a particular religion, - (ii) religious beliefs or practices, whether religious beliefs or practices generally or a particular religious belief or practice, - (iii) the position of not holding religious beliefs, whether religious beliefs generally or a particular religious belief, - (b) proselytising, or - (c) urging of persons to cease practising their religions.